-Missing camper chased by knife happy to be back with family
+Camper chased by man with knife glad to be back with family

 BISHOP, Calif.
-(AP) — A woman who went missing from a remote campground in California’s White Mountains after she says she was confronted by a man with a knife is back home and reunited with her family.
+(AP) — A woman missing for three days after disappearing from a remote campground in California’s White Mountains on Tuesday described a man she says chased her with a knife as a burley, bald “big guy” with tanned skin.

-Sheryl Powell, 60, detailed what it was like to be missing for three days at the campsite and what she remembers of the man who pulled a knife on her during an appearance Tuesday on NBC’s “Today” show.
+Sheryl Powell, of Huntington Beach, California, detailed what it was like to be missing what she remembers of the man during an appearance Tuesday on NBC’s “Today” show.

-Powell described the man as a burley, bald “big guy” with tanned skin.
-She said she was told to do what he said and he would refrain from using the knife on her and her dog.
+Powell, 60, said she was told to do what he said and he would refrain from using the knife on her and her small dog.

-She was able to run away from the man Friday, and search and rescue teams found her and her dog Monday.
+She said she was able to run away from the man Friday, and survived by drinking water from a small spring.
+Search and rescue teams found her and the dog, Miley, on Monday.

+Her husband, Joseph Powell, said he was moving their Jeep while she walked their small dog, when they both disappeared without a trace.
+He searched for nearly an hour for them, and then contacted authorities.

-“Yesterday I was saddest man on the planet and today I’m the happiest man on the planet,” her husband, Joseph Powell, said Tuesday.
+“Yesterday I was saddest man on the planet and today I’m the happiest man on the planet,” Joseph Powell said Tuesday.
 “It’s a miracle.
 I got my wife back.”

-Joseph Powell said he was moving their Jeep while Powell walked their small dog, Miley, when they both disappeared without a trace.
-He searched for nearly an hour for them, and then contacted authorities.

-There has been no sign of the man and the sheriff’s office later released another statement saying it was “actively investigating the circumstances surrounding her disappearance.
-We have no further information at this time.”
+There has been no sign of the man and the Inyo County sheriff’s office is actively investigating the circumstances surrounding her disappearance but can’t release any other information, said spokeswoman Carma Roper.

+“Now that we have transitioned from active search and rescue into an investigation there aren’t a lot of public details we can release,” Roper said.

 The White Mountains lie east of the Sierra Nevada range and northwest of Death Valley National Park.
 Grandview Campground is at an elevation of 8,600 feet (2,621 meters) near the Ancient Bristlecone Pine Forest, 230 miles (370 kilometers) north of Los Angeles.